rondlite/reaction-docs/website/versioned_docs/version-v1.9.0/extending-product-schema-location-map.md

 export default AvailabilityMap;
 ```

 Great!
 This React component will inject the JavaScript we need and render the marker according our new product coordinates.
-One nice thing to notice is the fact, that Reaction Commerce's internal machinery will call our React component with appropriate context, namely the product itself.
+One nice thing to notice is the fact, that DemandCluster's internal machinery will call our React component with appropriate context, namely the product itself.
 Therefore, we get the React property `this.props.product` for free, which essentially is our document from database that features `lng` and `lat` information.

 ### Store a Google Maps API key